efanomars/stmm-input/README.md

     library of helper classes to ease the implementation and composition of device managers.

+- libstmm-input-dl:
+    library that implemens a plugin device manager which loads other device managers at run-time as children.

 - libstmm-input-ev:
     library that defines a set of event types suitable for games.

 - libstmm-input-gtk:
+    library that defines a Gtk::Window accessor for device managers.

+- libstmm-input-gtk-dm:
     library that implements a device manager that integrates into Gtk's main event loop sending events defined by libstmm-input-ev to listeners.
     It supports the following devices:
     + master keyboard and pointer.
     + floating keyboards (readied with device-floater)
     + joysticks (calibrated with jstest-gtk, jscal, jscal-store)
+    + any device supported by plug in device managers

 - libstmm-input-fake:
     header-only library for developers that need to simulate a device manager